evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_e-tron_edition_Dakar/_index.md

 With overboost, the Audi Q8 e-tron edition Dakar reaches a maximum power of 300 kW (408 hp / 402 bhp).
 Without overboost, it delivers 265 kW (360 hp / 355 bhp).
 The maximum torque is 664 Nm (490 lb-ft).
 It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.8 seconds and reaches a top speed of 200 km/h (124 mph), demonstrating its solid performance.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 114 kWh and a net usable capacity of 106 kWh, providing an 8 kWh buffer (7.0%) for battery protection.
+The high-capacity battery has a gross capacity of 114 kWh and a net usable capacity of 106 kWh, providing a 8 kWh buffer (7.0%) for battery protection.
 With a nominal voltage of 396 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 487 km (303 miles), with an energy consumption rate of 21.8 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 170 kW.
 Charging from 0% to 100% takes approximately 66 minutes, while a more typical charging scenario from 10% to 80% takes 32 minutes with an average charging speed at 140 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 3% to 74%.
-This results in an effective charging speed, including time lost, of 122 kW, with each charging session taking about 37 minutes and 58 seconds..
+This results in an effective charging speed, including time lost, of 122 kW, with each charging session taking about 37 minutes and 58 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 27 kWh/100 km, the trip would take approximately 9 hours and 41 minutes.
 This journey would require two charging stops from 0% to 78%, with a total charging time of 82 minutes.

-### Onboard charger
+### Onboard Charger

 The standard onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 9 hours and 38 minutes using a home charging setup.
 For faster charging, you can opt for an optional onboard charger that supports up to 22 kW.
 With this upgrade, you can achieve a full charge from 0 to 100% in just about 4 hours and 49 minutes at home.

 {{< sitefiguresized thumb="models/audi/q8_e-tron/q8_e-tron_edition_dakar/charging_1_st.jpg" title="Audi Q8 e-tron edition Dakar" width="3000" height="2250"  >}}

-### Charge port
+### Charge Port

 The location of the charge port is on the [left front side](../../../../technology/charging/connectors/#front-side).
 This location makes it easy to charge stations where you park side into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.
 A second port is on the [right front side](../../../../technology/charging/connectors/#front-side).
 This extra port gives you more parking options for AC charging.
-The connector types vary between the different markets.
+The connector types vary between different markets.
 This model uses [**J1772**](../../../../technology/charging/connectors/#j1772) for North America and for Europe, [**TYPE2**](../../../../technology/charging/connectors/#type-2).
 For complete specifications for all markets, refer to the full specifications.

 {{<evkxdisplayaddarticle />}}

 ## Drivetrain

-Audi Q8 e-tron edition Dakar features an all-wheel drive system powered by two motors, one on each axle.
+The Audi Q8 e-tron edition Dakar features an all-wheel drive system powered by two motors, one on each axle.
 The motors used are [Induction Motors](../../../../technology/motors/asm/).

 ### Suspension